 Sucuri has given this threat a Dread Score of 8/10 making this persistent XSS vulnerability a very dangerous risk for any WordPress site using a vulnerable version of WP Super Cache.
 Aside from that, the exploitation level for this vulnerability is considered Very Easy which means this vulnerability is easy to perform and the attacker can use this to inject a back door or insert malicious scripts, add a new user with admin rights, modify WordPress theme files or practically anything an admin user can do from within the dashboard.

 The latest version of WP Super Cache, version 1.4.4 contains a patch for this vulnerability as well as another important bug fix.
-If your website or blog is using an outdated and vulnerable version, please don’t delay and update immediately!
+If your website or blog is using an outdated and vulnerable version, please don’t delay and update it immediately!

 Hats off to Marc-Alexandre Montpas of Sucuri for discovering the vulnerability and to the plugin author, Donncha Ã“ Caoimh for quickly addressing the security issues and releasing the patched version.